• Skip to main content

 We’ve long been fans of Lexus’ interiors, prizing them for excellent fit and finish, simplicity, and the high-quality materials used.
 We’re not especially fans of the scratchpad mouse for controlling some features, but this year there is a touch-screen display added.
 Thus, you’re no longer dependent on the pad to manage some functions.

 With the GS gone, the IS makes a leap to the big LS.
-Also, there is the ES, a front-wheel-drive sedan that’s slightly larger and roomier than the IS.
+Also, there is the Lexus ES, a front-wheel-drive sedan that’s slightly larger and roomier than the IS.
 It now offers all-wheel drive.
 But we like to compare similar sedans and the IS comes in closer to the now retired GS, which previously was the model nearest in size to the ultra-luxury LS.

 The changes from the previous model year are small, but worth noting.
 Indeed, you’re already an IS fan if you notice these changes, which include round air vents, relocated cup holders, and an infotainment display that sits closer to the dashboard’s edge.
-We figured that Lexus’ designers looked at the niggling issues with the cabin and adjusted it accordingly.
-Consequently, Lexus made the necessary updates without a revolutionary (and expensive) overhaul.

 If you’re looking for a roomy interior beyond the front seats, this isn’t it – you’ll want the ES instead.
 The IS’ front seats are very comfortable and supportive, although we could wish for thigh extenders ala the BMW 3 Series to take pressure off our hips for those long drives.
 And as someone who battles sciatic pain from time to time, extenders are most welcome.